 All workers receive English classes, comfortable private buses from town directly to the hotel, excellent meals during the workday and many more perks.
 The hotel hires from within so there’s potential for rapid upward mobility.
 In valuing their workers, a key part of sustainability, this resort earns a gold star.

-The youngest members of your family should enjoy spending time at the kid’s club.
-The multi-lingual staff will keep children smiling with sandcastle building, treasure hunts, piñata making, pool games and beach walks.
+The youngest members of your family should enjoy spending time at the kid’s club, which is sanitized regularly and deep cleaned every week.
+At present, children are divided into groups of four to keep them safe from infection.
+The multi-lingual staff will keep each group smiling with sandcastle building, treasure hunts, piñata making, pool games and beach walks.
 Little visitors can learn to play traditional Mayan games for a dash of authentic local culture.

 If you’re traveling with a tough-to-please teenager, the teens’ club offers age-appropriate options including movies, beach soccer and water polo.